Wolfgang Hilbig’s first collected volume of poetry, published by S. Fischer, was titled abwesenheit — in English absence.

 Opitz has made his findings available in the German literary magazine Neue Rundschau (Volume 132, No. 2, 2021).
 The issue is entirely devoted to Hilbig, and it is filled with correspondence between the writer and state bureaucrats enforcing “appropriate messaging” (to use an insidious term becoming all to common in the United States).

-That covers a bit of the background to abwesenheit — poems literally written from a police state.
+That covers a bit of the background to abwesenheit — poems written from a police state.

 Here’s my English language cover of the title poem.
-It stands as a preview of what will be in the published book.
-This poem was written in 1968 after the Soviets had crushed The Prague Spring and utterly shattered it by August 21, 1968 (ten days before Hilbig’s twenty-eighth birthday):
+It was written in 1968 after the Soviets had crushed The Prague Spring and had taken over the Czechoslovakian administration by August 21, 1968 (ten days before Hilbig’s twenty-eighth birthday):

 Originally published as “Wolfgang Hilbig – Werke – Gedichte”